-These apple cider caramels are incredibly rich, superlatively smooth, and essentially just boiled cider or apple juice and sugar that’s subtly spiced with cinnamon, star anise, and cloves.
-They’re surprisingly easy to make.
-And even easier to say “you’re welcome” when friends and family effusively thank you for gifting these caramels.–Angie Zoobkoff
+These apple cider caramels are ridiculously rich, superlatively smooth, and wildly easy to make.
+Essentially, they’re nothing more than boiled cider or apple juice and sugar that’s subtly spiced with cinnamon, star anise, and cloves and enriched with cream.
+The only thing easier than tossing these together is saying “you’re welcome” when friends and family effusively thank you for gifting these caramels.
+Originally published November 26, 2016.–Angie Zoobkoff

 The astoundingly flavorful trick of boiled cider or apple juice that’s reduced down to concentrate the flavors results in equally spectacular syrup for drizzling over pancakes or waffles when you stop reducing the syrup after it reaches 6 to 7 ounces.